wangbo-zhao/2021CVPR-WSVSOD/README.md

 # Dataset
-We provide the proposed scribble annotations for DAVIS and DAVSOD.\url{https://github.com/wangbo-zhao/WSVSOD}
+We provide the proposed scribble annotations for DAVIS and DAVSOD.